ohadvaknin/ThreadedHTTPServer/README.md

 ## Running the Server

-To run the server, follow these steps:
+To run the server on a Linux machine, follow these steps:

 1. Ensure you have Java Development Kit (JDK) installed on your system.
 2. Clone this repository to your local machine.
 3. Navigate to the root directory of the cloned repository.
-4. Run the compile.sh script to compile the Java source files:
+4. Make the compile.sh and run.sh scripts executable by running the following commands:

     ```bash
+    $ chmod +x ./compile.sh ./run.sh
+    ```

+5. Run the compile.sh script to compile the Java source files:

+    ```bash
     $ ./compile.sh
     ```

-5. Once the compilation is successful, run the run.sh script to start the server:
+6. Once the compilation is successful, run the run.sh script to start the server:

     ```bash
     $ ./run.sh
     ```

-6. The server will start listening for incoming connections on the specified port.
+7. The server will start listening for incoming connections on the specified port.

 ## Design Philosophy